cnarros/jubula-maven-plugin/README.md

-### This project is currently inactive (and not in a usable state).
-We promise to resume progress on it sometime :)

 # jubula-maven-plugin
 Run [Jubula Functional Tests](http://www.eclipse.org/jubula/) in a Maven build.
 Beware: This project is under heavy development and may be broken from time to time.